sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 | Trained Soldiers, Elite Guards  | 7-10 |

 Generally, human opponents will have d2 attack power when unarmed and d4 attack power when armed.
-Save higher attack powers for monsters and special villians.
+Save greater attack powers for monsters and special villians.

 Use your descriptions to give cues about how tough the enemies are.

 In combat, it's ok if play gets more formulaic.
 Some players enjoy the "abnegation" of a tit-for-tat combat scene that lasts tens of minutes.
-Some don't.
-Look for what kind of signals your players are giving you.
+This can be a combination of exciting and relaxing.
+Give your players opportunities to press their favourite buttons.

+That said, some players don't seek abnegation.
+What kinds of signals are your players giving you?
+Maybe they want to get through combat faster.
+If so, when you make your moves, you can think cinematically.
+Continually raise the stakes for both sides during the scene.
+Think dangerous.
+No character or set piece needs to be safe or sacred.

 Combat can play out in whatever way feels natural and follows from the fiction.
 That said, it can be taxing on a GM to come up with new, creative